thimaianhphan/makeathon_spherecast/README.md

 - The system loads required documentation, including Certificates of Analysis, Allergen Free declarations, and Halal or Kosher certificates
 - Some other checks ass Concentration of the product(active product ration)

+## How the Quality check works
+- Cost comparison done if any data on the websites of the list of suppliers directly provided
+- List of suppliers given by us